RareCamp/RareCamp/docs/designs/api-design.md

     "name": "<string>",
     "description": "<string>",

-    // Internal metadata used by the backend "internal": {
+    // _internal metadata used by the backend "_internal": {
         "lastUpdatedTime": "<iso-date-str>",
         "lastUpdatedUser": "<userId>",
     },